WestGrid/trainingMaterials/pages/programming.md

 ---

-You can browse all our materials on Julia programming at <a href="https://westgrid-julia.netlify.com" target="_blank">this page</a>.
+You can browse all our materials on Julia programming <a href="https://westgrid-julia.netlify.com" target="_blank">here</a>.

 #### *"High-performance research computing with Julia"*